CsabaDu/CsabaDu.DynamicTestData/README.md

 # CsabaDu.DynamicTestData

-`CsabaDu.DynamicTestData` is a lightweight, robust, highly flexible and extensible, type- and thread-safe C# framework, designed to facilitate dynamic data-driven testing in MSTest, NUnit or xUnit frameworks, by providing simple and intuitive ways to generate test cases at runtime.
+`CsabaDu.DynamicTestData` is a lightweight, robust, flexible and extensible, type- and thread-safe C# framework, designed to facilitate dynamic data-driven testing in MSTest, NUnit or xUnit frameworks, by providing simple and intuitive ways to generate test cases at runtime with literal names.

 ## Table of Contents